SmalkiGroove/heroes-expansion/doc/HEROES.md

 Starting Skills
 • Runelore
-• Army Support
+• Warfare
 • Ballistics

 ---
 __TOLGHAR :__
-Mentor - Runemage
+King of the Stone Halls - Runemage

-• All creatures in hero’s army have Rune of Thunderclap effect permanently active (chance to stun ennemy when attacking).
+• All creatures in hero’s army have Rune of Thunderclap effect permanently active (chance to stun enemy when attacking).
-• Starts with hidden skill Royal Charge, giving creatures in hero's army Rune of Charge activated of their first turn in battles.
+• Starts with innate skill Royal Charge, giving creatures in hero's army Rune of Charge activated of their first turn in battles.
 • Hero has permanent +1 Morale and Luck.

 Starting Skills
 • Runelore
-• Governance
+• Offense
-• Gear Up
+• Offensive Formation
 • Royal Charge

 ---